asaikali/spring-observability/docker/postgres/README.md

 - `status`: Displays detailed container status in a tabular format and provides comprehensive connection information including ports, credentials, JDBC connection URL, and psql command for PostgreSQL and pgAdmin.
 - `stop`: Stops the running containers.
 - `clean`: Stops the containers and removes all associated volumes, effectively cleaning up all data.
+- `fix`: Detects port conflicts and automatically shuts down conflicting containers, allowing you to start your PostgreSQL containers without changing directories.

 ## Services